 Explore the latest in acute kidney injury, including advances in prevention, diagnosis, and management.

-This multicenter cohort study examines the association of caffeine administration with acute kidney injury in preterm neonates in the first 7 days after birth.
+This cohort study examines the frequency and markers of acute kidney injury in extremely low-birth-weight and extremely preterm infants.

 Customize your JAMA Network experience by selecting one or more topics from the list below.